ianshward/elastisnap/README.md

 See setting.json for sample definitions.
 Options include:

-pool - the number of snapshots to maintain before destroying old ones. devices - a comma separated list of devices that should be snapshotted. description - used as the description for the snapshot along with the device name and the instance ID.
+pool - the number of snapshots to maintain before destroying old ones. device - name of device that should be snapshotted. description - used as the description for the snapshot along with the device name and the instance ID.

 `node index.js --config=settings.json` ... throw that in a hourly, daily, etc. cronjob and set the 'pool' size and you've got rotating snapshots.